 1. Open Gate Brewery at The Guinness Storehouse

 The slightly secretive Open Gate Brewery has been operating for 100 years and the gates are officially open for you to taste their creations.
-You can visit on Thursdays and Fridays from 5.30pm – 10.30pm and from 2pm to 8pm on Saturdays to sample a paddle of four beers for just €9.
+You can visit on Thursdays and Fridays from 5pm – 10.30pm, from 1pm to 10.30pm on Saturdays and 1pm to 5pm Sundays to sample a paddle of four beers for just €9.
 Beer experts are on hand to make recommendations and, if you’re hungry, you can order specially paired dishes at the bar.

 2. Viking Splash Tours